TriDo1308/Learn_Verilog_HDL_Fundamentals/README.md

 ## Course Reference

-This repository is a result of self-study based on the following Udemy course:
+This repository is a result of self-study based on the following Udemy course and includes several hands-on practice exercises implemented on the **Xilinx ZCU102 FPGA board**:

 *   **Course Title:** Verilog HDL Fundamentals for Digital Design and Verification
 *   **Platform:** Udemy